 You can also email your question to the StudentLink Center firstname.lastname@example.org or meet with a StudentLink Counselor virtually via a Zoom appointment.

 Alternative, you can also contact the following offices.

 Our staff of dedicated StudentLink Counselors and Representatives are cross-trained professionals, who work diligently to ensure that the needs and concerns of our students are heard and addressed.
 Our StudentLink staff works closely with the subject matter experts, our Specialists, from each area we represent.
 Specialists are housed within our office suite so if a student needs to see one, they are readily available.
-We'll be happy to help you in Spanish, Chinese (Cantonese and Mandarin), Malayalam, Korean, and Italian.
+We'll be happy to help you in Spanish, Portuguese, Chinese (Cantonese and Mandarin), and Korean.

 Social Media Designer/Counselor